jest-cloud/rocket/ROCKET_LAUNCH.md

 ## What is Rocket?

-**Rocket** is an Apollo GraphQL-inspired package for Go that brings TypeScript developer experience to Golang GraphQL development.
+**Rocket** is a developer-friendly GraphQL package for Go that brings a modern, DX-focused approach to GraphQL development in Golang.

 ## Project Status: ✅ COMPLETE